shanemcw/homebridge-amazondash-MAC/README.md

 This is example-only.
 There are several and different ways to do this.

-Confirming the wifi device is working, visible and to get the interface name
+Confirming the wifi device is working, visible and to get the `Interface` name
 ```
 sudo iw dev
 ```